 However, you should critically look at the images of flat, firm abs you see on Pinterest, Instagram, or other social media channels.
 Often, there is more to these transformations than meets the eye.
 If you see jaw-dropping results from something as simple as a “detox tea,” it’s very likely that a plastic surgery procedure was involved–such as abdominoplasty.

-You don’t have to be the best tummy tuck surgeon in Baton Rouge to identify when a before-and-after photo is fake.
+You don’t have to be a plastic surgeon to identify when a before and after ‘weight loss’ photo is fake.
 Here are a few things to look for:

 If the before photo shows someone with a large degree of loose, hanging skin, but their after photo looks smooth and toned, you can bet that person had a tummy tuck.